Jenny Darroch

 Jenny Darroch is the Dean and Mitchell P. Rales Chair in Business Leadership of the Farmer School of Business at Miami University, former Henry Y. Hwang Dean of the Drucker School of Management at Claremont Graduate University, professor of marketing and entrepreneurship, and author.
 Her early scholarly work on innovation coincided with the appearance of the National Innovation System (NIS) in New Zealand.

-Darroch serves as a regular contributor to the HuffPost.
-Her articles examine a range of topics including skill sets for recent college graduates, Peter Drucker’s five key principles and the impact of Sustainable Development Goals on business practice.
+Darroch served as a regular contributor to the HuffPost.
+Her articles examined a range of topics including skill sets for recent college graduates, Peter Drucker’s five key principles and the impact of Sustainable Development Goals on business practice.

 Biography

 Education

-Darroch received a Master of Commerce from the University of Auckland, New Zealand in 1992.
+Darroch received a Bachelor of Management Studies in Marketing and Economics at the University of Waikato in 1984, an honors degree in Economics at Massey University in 1998, and a Master of Commerce from the University of Auckland, New Zealand in 1992.
 She graduated from the University of Otago, New Zealand, with a Ph.D. in Marketing in 2002.
-Her thesis was on innovation and knowledge management.
-She taught at New Zealand’s Massey University, Otago University, and the University of Auckland before arriving at the Drucker School of Management at Claremont Graduate University in 2004.
+Her thesis focused on innovation and knowledge management within national innovation systems.
+She held faculty appointments at New Zealand’s Massey University, University of Otago, and the University of Auckland before joining the Drucker School of Management at Claremont Graduate University in 2004.
 In March 2020, Darroch was named the dean of the Farmer School of Business at Miami University in Oxford, Ohio, effective July 1, 2020.

 Academia

-Darroch’s scholarship lies at the intersection of marketing and innovation, where she focuses on understanding innovation from the customers’ perspective.
-With a broad and transdisciplinary research portfolio.

-Darroch developed a methodology for examining New Zealand’s NIS, which was published in the journal Prometheus.
+Darroch’s scholarship bridges marketing and innovation by investigating how firms harness knowledge and customer insights to shape consumer preferences and influence markets.
+Early in her career, she developed a methodology to assess New Zealand’s national innovation system (NIS).

-Darroch also co-edited a special issue of the Journal of the Academy of Marketing Science dedicated to Peter Drucker with George Day and Stan Slater, published July 2006.
+She co-edited a special issue of the Journal of the Academy of Marketing Science dedicated to Peter Drucker and has published extensively in peer-reviewed journals and practitioner outlets.
+Her work addresses how organizations translate market segmentation, consumer insight, and innovation strategy into sustainable business models.